artpolikarpov/meteor-collection-hooks/README.md

-Same as https://github.com/matb33/meteor-collection-hooks but with Optional performance enhancement.
+Same as https://github.com/matb33/meteor-collection-hooks but without fetching leak and optional performance enhancement.

 Limit the fields that will be fetched from the database by your update, upsert and remove hooks.